 Measure of Music

-The fifth installment of the Measure of Music conference and hackathon was held from February 21-23, 2025, marking a special celebration of our fifth anniversary.
 Measure of Music is a virtual three-day weekend program to show the impact & importance of data across the music industry and to give current music execs, music industry hopefuls and industry career changers a crash course (and a finished project!) in music and data in collaboration with some of the most influential people and companies driving the democratization of music data around the world.
-To celebrate 5 years, we revisited some of the most memorable moments by bringing back fan-favorite speakers, including Cherie Hu, our keynote speaker from our inaugural year.
-The event also featured a revisit of popular panel discussions from previous years and a special retrospective keynote by our founder, Christine Osazuwa.
+Year 6 included keynote conversations from Sang Cho (Co-Founder & COO of KAI Media and hello82) about the power of K-Pop, fandom and in person activations and a keynote with Chissy Nkemere Cherian (Rock, Alt, Metal & Indie Artist Partnerships at Spotify) where we had a conversation about rock music, belonging and identity.

-There were 91 project participants, 36 speakers, 11 weekend staff members, 33 mentors, 19 judges, 17 sponsors, and almost 2,000 spectators.
+There were 74 project participants, 38 speakers, 11 weekend staff members, 22 mentors, 15 judges, 6 sponsors, and almost 1,500 spectators.
 Spectators watched the 15 talks and panels while hackathon participants had just 48 hours to put together a music data project that they presented to the judges and their peers with the help of mentors and staff throughout the weekend and data, project ideas (and prizes!) provided by sponsors.
-Our sponsors this year were Chartmetric, jump.global, The ROSTR Group, Songkick, The Orchard, Luminate, BandLab, Audoo, OFFstep, and Abbey Road REDD.
-Our location sponsors were Berklee College of Music in Boston and Abbey Road Institute in Boston.
-We had promotional & marketing support from Industry in Spanglish, Women in Music, BPI Innovation, The MUusic Managers Forum (MMF), and The Country Music Association (CMA).
+Our sponsors this year were Chartmetric, The ROSTR Group, The Orchard, Luminate, and Abbey Road REDD.
+Our location sponsor was Abbey Road Institute in London.

 Measure of Music Founder, Christine Osazuwa and Hackathon Participants & Weekend Support in London

 We brought back our networking expo which allowed both participants, spectators, and contributors to connect.
 The full networking expo included the community booths, sponsor booths, company & artist career fair booths (with the artist career fair focused on artist finding team members & support).
-The community booths were held by Industry In Spanglish, RAMPD, The B.A.K Play.Ground, Andes Collective, Girls Behind The Rock Show and Women in Jazz Media.
-Our career far companies included The Orchard, Kobalt Music, and Jobs by ROSTR.
-Our career fair artists were CZAR, Syante, Special Purpose.
+The community booths were held by Rock & Metal Alliance, Girls Behind The Rock Show, and Women in Jazz Media.
+Our career fair companies included The Orchard, GATELESS, One Three PR House, and Jobs by ROSTR.
+Our career fair artists were Kemi Sulola, SOZI, Syante and Sarey Savy.
+Most of which played double duty and Kemi was also a speaker, SOZI and Sarey Savy were both artist project subjects, and while not participating this year, Syante was our artist project winner last year.
 We also included virtual speed networking and free flow virtual connecting to start or end each day.

 Our content for the weekend consisted of talks, panels and keynote sessions:

 As with previous years, we had no all-male or all white panels.
-In fact, our speakers, participants & spectators were majority-minority in both gender and race and we had several all women and all people of color panels.
-Our hackathon mentors and judges came from major music, media and tech companies ranging from major players to startups from across the world including the Sony Music Entertainment, EMPIRE, Nettwerk Music Group, Believe, Downtown Music, The BPI & more; while participants ranged from those with little to no tech experience to people that have worked in music, tech & data for years with only 18% of participants under 25 years old.
+In fact, our speakers were 71% women and 66% people of color and we have several panels that were all people of color.
+In addition, our participants & spectators were majority-minority in both gender and race.
+Our hackathon mentors and judges came from major music, media and tech companies ranging from major players to startups from across the world including the Sony Music, Duetti, Spotify, TaP Music, Epidemic Sound, Google, and more; while participants ranged from those with little to no tech experience to people that have worked in music, tech & data for years with only 14% of participants under 25 years old.

-This year, thanks to our sponsors and audience donations, we were able to raise $30,690 which allowed us to offer payment to our speakers and weekend staff and to provide a cash prize to our hackathon winners and the artists involved with our artist project track.
-Measure of Music Conference & Workshop will return next Winter.
+This year, thanks to our sponsors and audience donations, we were able to raise $15,963 which allowed us to offer payment to our speakers and weekend staff and to provide a cash prize to our hackathon winners and the artists involved with our artist project track.

 Winners